GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/README.md

 ![architecture](resources/high-level-arch.png)

-1. The system project contains the state database and infrastructure required to create, delete and manage they lifecycle of the sandboxes.
+1. The system project contains the state database and infrastructure required to create, delete and manage the lifecycle of the sandboxes.
 2. User interface that engineers use to request and manage the sandboxes they own.
 3. Firestore stores the state of the overall environment.
 Documents in the database represent all the active and inactive sandboxes.
 The document model is detailed in the [sandbox-modules readme](sandbox-modules/README.md).
-4. Firestore triggers the Cloud Run functions whenever a document is created or updated.
+4. Firestore triggers are Cloud Run functions whenever a document is created or updated.
 Create and update events are handled by Cloud Run functions `onCreate` and `onModify`.
-The functions contain the logic required to decided if a sandbox should be created or deleted.
+The functions contain the logic to decide if a sandbox should be created or deleted.
 5.  `infraManagerProcessor` is a Cloud Run service that works with Infrastructure Manager to kick off and monitor the infrastructure management.
 This is handled in a Cloud Run service because the execution of Terraform is a long running process.
-6. Cloud Storage containss the Terraform templates and state used by Infrastructure Manager.
+6. Cloud Storage contains the Terraform templates and state used by Infrastructure Manager.
 7. Cloud Scheduler triggers the execution of sandbox lifecycle management processes, for example a function that check for the expiration of sandboxes